Aymogul/application-assessment-repo-solution/README.md

 - CI/CD tool of choice
 - Docker for containerization
 - GitHub Account
+- Install aws cli on your local machine.

 ## Infrastructure
 The AWS infrasctruture comprises of AWS services below: